gfzabarino/RCRTimers/README.md

 A sample project containing several examples of timers can be found in the `RCRTimersSample` folder.

+## API Docs

+The [latest API documentation](http://cocoadocs.org/docsets/RCRTimers/) can be found on CocoaDocs.

 ## License

 MIT License (see `LICENSE` in the root of the repository).